Skyscrapers: Inevitable Future or Temporary Fad

 Profitability and its impact on building heights

-Why are economically unprofitable towers being built?
+Why are economically unviable towers being built?

-• Dubai – 15.3 million tourists for a population of 2.7 million;
+• Dubai – 15.3 million tourists per 2.7 million population;

 • Kuala Lumpur – 12 million tourists to 1.7 million local residents;